pankhurivanjani/ros-programming-fixes-solutions/README.md

 # ros-programming-fixes-solutions
+(I will try to put imp fixes or tricks that I find while working on projects)

 1. Dockerfile for ros, if you use catkin_make and it repeatedly gives error 'catkin_make' not found.
 Use CMD for catkin_make instead of RUN